-You pay a \$20 copay for each Medicare-covered podiatry service.
+You pay a \$20 copay for each podiatry service.

-You pay a \$20 copay for each supplemental non-Medicare Routine Foot care visit.
+You pay a \$20 copay for each routine foot care visit.

-Services that are covered for you What you must pay when you get these services Out-Of-Network You pay a \$20 copay for each Medicare-covered podiatry service.
-You pay a \$20 copay for each supplemental non-Medicare Routine Foot care visit.
-Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for a Medicare-covered annual PSA test.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+You pay a \$0 copay for each inhome foot care service, when you qualify for Special Supplemental Benefits for the Chronically Ill.

+Prostate cancer screening exams

+For men age 50 and older, covered services include the following - once every 12 months:

+- Digital rectal exam - Prostate Specific Antigen (PSA) test

+There is no coinsurance, copayment, or deductible for an annual PSA test.

+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Prior authorization may be required for certain services and is the responsibility of your physician.

-Prior authorization is required.
-In-Network and Out-Of-Network You pay a 20% coinsurance for Medicare-covered prosthetic devices, related supplies.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-In-Network and Out-Of-Network You pay a \$5 copay per visit for Medicare-covered pulmonary rehabilitation services.
-Screening and counseling to reduce alcohol misuse There is no coinsurance, copayment, or deductible for the Medicare-covered screening and
+You pay a 20% coinsurance for devices and supplies.

+Pulmonary rehabilitation services

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

+You pay a \$5 copay each visit

+Screening and counseling to reduce alcohol misuse

-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent. counseling to reduce alcohol misuse preventive benefit.
+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.